- Whatâs Aura Frames?

 The use of Postgres by Aura faces all kinds of common Postgres scaling challenges.

-• Insert latency.
+- Insert latency.
 To help reduce latency, foreign key constraints are not used.
-All possible indexes are removed.
-Indexes are periodically rebuilt.
+Indexes on high write tables are minimized to critical ones.
+Indexes are periodically rebuilt (

 Christmas 2024 Retrospective

-The team was able to reproduce problematic high CPU usage under synthetic load testing.
+Besides the replication issue, the team was also able to reproduce problematic high CPU usage under synthetic load testing during vacuum.
 A variety of theories for the high CPU use were analyzed over the summer of 2025, but ultimately none had very strong evidence.
-RDS Postgres limits access to the underlying host OS making it impossible to directly use Linux profiling tools like perf.
+RDS Postgres limits access to the underlying host OS making it impossible to directly use Linux profiling tools like perf (as compared with something like running community Postgres on EC2).
+Despite that limitation, the team wanted to stick with RDS for its other benefits.

 Ruby on Rails Horizontal Sharding was partially built out and could have been a viable solution, but ultimately was not chosen.

-With about half of 2025 gone, preparedness for the Christmas 2025 holiday peak was looming and daunting.
-An additional significant constraint on planning was, what could be built on the small team, in time before Christmas?
-We wanted to leave time for load testing to validate changes.
+With more than half of 2025 gone, Christmas Day 2025 was looming and daunting.
+An additional constraint on solutions was what could be built and supported in time.

 The clock was ticking!